Burgundy, the River Rhône & Provence River Cruise

 In fairness it has much to commend it: nouvelle cuisine was invented near here and the city boasts a huge array of speciality food shops and eateries, including 20 restaurants with one or more Michelin stars and countless little places to eat.

-This evening we enjoy the sumptuous Chef’s Dinner, featuring some of their signature dishes - a truly memorable experience.
+This evening we enjoy the superb Chef’s Dinner, featuring some of their signature dishes - a truly memorable experience.
+Afterwards head to the lounge and contemplate the wondrous places you have seen and experienced over a drink with your newfound friends.

 Disembark in Lyon